Rated4.8/5 | 1501 reviews

 What is it

-That matters because most landlords do not need abstract commentary.
-They need to know whether the date works, whether the figure makes sense, what Form 4A actually does, and what to do if the tenant says no. When those points are handled together, the final file reads more naturally and is easier to rely on.
+Most landlords need to know whether the date works, whether the figure makes sense, what Form 4A does, and what to do if the tenant says no. When those points are handled together, the final file is easier to rely on.

 Step-by-step guide

-For most landlords, the safest order is simple.
-First confirm the tenancy facts and the recent rent history.
-Then calculate the earliest valid date.
-After that, look at local comparables and work out what figure you can explain with a straight face.
-Only then should you complete Form 4A and prepare service.
+For most landlords, the best order is simple.
+Confirm the tenancy facts and recent rent history.
+Calculate the earliest valid date.
+Check local comparables.
+Choose a figure you can explain.
+Then complete Form 4A and prepare service.

-That order matters because it cuts out the panic edits that happen when the form gets filled in too early.
-If you decide the date and the figure first, the finished notice, report, and service record read like one deliberate file instead of a form that had to be corrected afterwards.
+That order matters because it avoids rushed edits after the form has already been filled in.
+If the date and figure are settled first, the notice, report, and service record read like one file.

 Generate a compliant Section 13 notice with built-in checks